travis-ci/docs-travis-ci-com/user/browserstack.md

 Some other options that are supported by the add on are,

-- **forcelocal**: If this is set to true then all network traffic will be resolved via the Travis CI container/VM.
+- **forcelocal**: If this is set to true, then all network traffic will be resolved via the Travis CI container/VM.
 - **only**: restricts Local testing access to the specified local servers and/or folders.

 Sample usage,